 I first discovered the psychological importance of the arts as a young musician, collaborating with theatre artists in a voluntary sector organisation.
 My practice led me to develop projects with drama and music, working towards performances as part of the Brighton Festival in the early 1990s.
 I went on to study at Central in 1993-94 on the Drama and Movement Therapy (Sesame) course.

-My emergent interest is in research which addresses the implications of the fall away of a play culture within education and psychological interventions.
+My emergent interest is in research that addresses the implications of the fall away of a play culture within education and psychological interventions.

 Keynote addresses include the Arts in Health Conference, Hong Kong University of the Arts (2006) and the 13th European Consortium for Arts Therapies Education International Conference (University Renee Descartes, Sorbonne, Paris, 2013).
-I am Co-ordinator of the European Consortium of Arts Therapies Education (ECArTE), a full member of the British Association of Dramatherapists and a registered member of HCPC (Health and Care Professions Council).
+I am Chair of the European Consortium of Arts Therapies Education (ECArTE), a full member of the British Association of Dramatherapists, a registered supervisor and a registered member of HCPC (Health and Care Professions Council).

 Dramatherapy education and practice.